miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-3-import-data.md

 #### Task 1: Input data

-1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) and make sure you are in the correct environment.
+1. Navigate to `https://make.powerapps.com` and make sure you are in the correct environment.

 2. Select **Apps** and play the **Company 311 Admin** application created in the previous exercise.